xmartlabs/python-template/README.md

 In case you want to implement some real-world task you should modify the `src/task_queue/task.py` with your logic and then modify `src/api/v1/routers/task.py`.
 Remember to always add all your tasks modules to the `src/task_queue/celery_worker.py` with `celery_worker.autodiscover_tasks(["path.to.your.task.module"])`.

+## OpenTelemetry
+A simple example of OpenTelemetry is included using the native FastAPI instrumentor to collect basic data of requests, also there is a custom instrument to collect data from the controllers.
+There is a simple implementation to monitor Celery to count the total tasks executed.
+Given that OpenTelemetry do not have a frontend, to see what is going on you should run `docker logs -f <otel-collector-container-id>`.